lklic/idios/README.md

 - https://ids.lib.harvard.edu/ids/iiif/44405790/full/full/0/native.jpg

 # HTTP API

 Idios can be controlled using a simple HTTP API that listens on port 4213, responses are formatted in JSON.

-Each image has an associated ID (`VARCHAR`) which is the URL of the image, and serves as the primary key in Milvus collection.
+Each image has an associated ID (`VARCHAR`) which is the URL of the image, and serves as the primary key in the Milvus collection.
 For consistancy, image URLs should not have escape characters.

-Each image has an associated ID which is the url of the image (string) that serves as the primary key in a Mulvus collection.
 Optionally, additional metadata can be associated with the image as an arbitrary JSON object.

 # API Reference

 Idios has a simple HTTP API.
 All request parameters are specified via `application/x-www-form-urlencoded`.

+The name of the model is mapped to a specific Milvus collection should be specified as part of the URL:

+  e.g. `http:/idios.domain.com:4213/{model}/search`

+Supported CLIP Models (v.1.0):

+* ViT-L14
+* ViT-B32

+## API Methods

 * [POST `/add`](#post-add)
 * [DELETE `/delete`](#delete-delete)